 You should definitely add fiber-rich foods to your diet like whole grains (soaked, sprouted or fermented of course!), cruciferous vegetables and fruits for example.
 Eating a clean diet – and by that I am talking about whole foods that come from nature – that you combine to make delicious and tasty meals will go miles to adding years to your life and life to your years.
 Combine that with regular exercise and you’ve got a recipe for success and low cholesterol.

 whole eggs, organic Greek yogurt (not non-fat, there’s another product that does not need to be “perfected” by removing the fat!), nuts, grass-fed or farm-raised meats and poultry, wild-caught fish, edamame, fermented or soaked beans and don’t forget that greens and plants contain their own protein as well!

-I supplement my clean eating with all-natural sprouted plant protein powders like Warrior Force, Garden of Life and others – and for a quality whey protein powder check out Biotrust brand.
+I supplement my clean eating with all-natural sprouted plant protein powders like Warrior Force and others – and for a quality whey protein powder check out Biotrust brand.
 You can read some of my recommendations for choosing a great protein powder by CLICKING HERE.